ghost171/shell/README.md

 The first process is not completed before the second is started, but they are executed concurrently.
 The concept of pipelines was championed by Douglas McIlroy at Unix's ancestral home of Bell Labs, during the development of Unix, shaping its toolbox philosophy.
-It is named by analogy to a physical pipeline.
+It is named by analogy to a physical pipeline. .
-A key feature of these pipelines is their "hiding of internals" (Ritchie & Thompson, 1974).
-This in turn allows for more clarity and simplicity in the system.

 Examples: